 Facility Reasoning: Within the 2017 Bond Program, \$25 million was identified to modernize either Metz, Zavala or Sanchez elementary.
 After receiving feedback from the community, analyzing the sites and developing various layouts using the board-approved Educational Specifications, AISD determined that the Sanchez site would receive the modernization project.
 The Metz and Sanchez school communities have since co-located at Metz while construction is underway at the Sanchez site.
 The Metz and Sanchez campuses are 1 mile from each other.
-The campuses have a projected combined enrollment of 543 for the 2020 school year, based on the 2018-19 demographic report.
-The modernized building at Sanchez will have a capacity of 522, which is the small-elementary school model defined by the Educational Specifications.
+The modernized building at Sanchez will have a capacity of 522, which is the small-elementary school model.
 The Sanchez campus would be able to accommodate both student bodies at the time of opening in August 2021, with a slight reduction in the number of transfers the campus could accept.
-This project is fully funded by the 2017 Bond Program.